ZiadMansourM/notes/blog/2024-04-15-kubernetes/index.md

 ```

 :::danger
 Please do NOT forget the `CGO_ENABLED=0` flag.
 Or you will face a weird error, that is hard to bug.
-Enjoy this good read after you finish:
+Enjoy this good read after you finish :)
 - [Debugging a weird 'file not found' error by Julia Evans](https://jvns.ca/blog/2021/11/17/debugging-a-weird--file-not-found--error/)
 :::